This section reports on aspects of the Federal Circuit Court’s corporate governance arrangements.

 The Court recognises the need to balance the operational needs of the Court and the personal lives of staff.
-Its employment arrangements provide for general and individual flexible working arrangements, including flex time, time off in lieu, part-time work, working from home opportunities, purchased leave, maternity, adoption, fostering and supporting partner's leave, salary sacrifice arrangements and paid time off work over the Christmas and New Year.
+Employment arrangements provide for general and individual flexible working arrangements, including flex time, time off in lieu, part-time work, working from home opportunities, overtime, purchased leave, maternity, adoption, fostering and supporting partner’s leave, salary sacrifice arrangements and paid time-off work over the Christmas and New Year period.

 A safe and healthy work environment

 The Court recognises that diversity among its staff is one of its greatest assets.
-Valuing the distinctive characteristics in every employee and drawing on the diversity of our backgrounds, skills, talents and views to enhance the Court's working environment and the work of the Court, underpins the current workplace diversity plan.
+Valuing the distinctive characteristics in every employee, and drawing on the diversity of our backgrounds, skills, talents and views to enhance the Court’s working environment and the work of the Court, underpin the current workplace diversity plan.

 Rewards and recognition

 Recognition of staff in the form of positive feedback and celebration of achievement is an important part of the Court’s culture and business practice.
 The Court’s reward and recognition scheme, the Janet Kitcher Excellence in Performance Award and Australia Day Medallions recognise and reward employees for the achievement of corporate goals, providing non-cash rewards and recognition.

 Janet Kitcher Excellence in Performance Award